Villadiego: Demography

 The census does not reflect the seasonal nature of much of the population without being registered in Villadiego, live or spend several months of the year in Villadiego.
 They are mostly people who, with the decline of agriculture in the mid-twentieth century, migrated to the city of Burgos or other provinces and, after retirement, are returning to their hometowns.
 There are also many homes occupied only on weekends in Villadiego and districts.

 History

 It was founded by Don Diego Rodriguez Porcelos, Lord of Amaya, in the ninth century.

+In the Middle Ages, Villadiego was home to a Jewish community until the 1492 expulsion of the Jews.

 In this town was born Enrique Flórez, eighteenth-century historian and author of Sacred Spain.

 In the 1787 Census of Floridablanca had the category of town with Mayor and Court of Lordship, being its holder Duque of Frias, head of the party of Villadiego of the Municipality of Burgos, which included in the category of single towns 3 villas, 5 places, 3 farms, 1 inn and one uninhabited, and 7 quadrilles and its own jurisdiction, namely :